Repsol: Mobility

-It provides marketing and sales of oil and other products at service stations and directly (Direct Sales).
+The company markets and sells oil and related products both through service stations and via direct sales channels.

-At December 31, 2021, Repsol had 4,689 service stations in Spain, Portugal, Mexico and Peru.
+On December 31, 2021, Repsol had 4,689 service stations in Spain, Portugal, Mexico, and Peru.

 Lubricants, Aviation, Asphalts and Specialized Products

-Production and sale of lubricants, bases for lubricants, bitumen, jet fuel, extender oils, sulfur, paraffins and propellant gases.
+Production and sale of lubricants, bases for lubricants, bitumen, jet fuel, extender oils, sulfur, paraffins, and propellant gases.

 LPG

-Liquefied petroleum gas (LPG) is a viable alternative for making immediate progress toward decarbonization objectives.

-In Spain and Portugal, Repsol distributes bottled LPG, bulk LPG and AutoGas.
+In Spain and Portugal, Repsol distributes bottled Liquefied Petroleum Gas (LPG), bulk LPG, and AutoGas.
 In Peru, it supplies AutoGas.

 Retail Electricity and Gas

 Repsol provides electricity and gas in the retail sector (residential and businesses) with a base of more than 1.3 million customers throughout all of Spain.

-In 2021, Repsol secured the highest level of assurance —the A label— for the second straight year, for its environmentally friendly sourcing of electricity, according to the Comisión Nacional de los Mercados y la Competencia.
+In 2021, Repsol received the highest assurance rating, the A label, for the second consecutive year, recognizing its environmentally friendly sourcing of electricity, according to the Comisión Nacional de los Mercados y la Competencia.
 Repsol is the only major retail marketer in Spain, in terms of customers supplied, that guarantees 100% renewable electricity.